maxencerb/angular11_tailwindcss/README.md

 # AngularTailwind

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.3.
 This project contains code from the tailwindUI team for test purpose only.
+Review the full code on [github](https://github.com/maxencerb/angular11_tailwindcss).

 ## How to use tailwind in an angular project with Angular CLI 10 to 11 (December 2020)